Lothar Matthäus

-Lothar Herbert Matthäus (/de/; born 21 March 1961) is a German football pundit and former professional player and manager.
+Lothar Herbert Matthäus (/de/; born 21 March 1961) is a German football former professional player and manager.
 He captained West Germany to victory in the 1990 FIFA World Cup and was awarded the Ballon d'Or.
 In 1991, he was named the first FIFA World Player of the Year, and remains the only German to have received the award.
 He was also included in the Ballon d'Or Dream Team in 2020.

-Matthäus was the first outfield player, and second overall after Antonio Carbajal, to appear at five FIFA World Cups (1982, 1986, 1990, 1994 and 1998); he remains one of only six male players to have done so, along with Antonio Carbajal, Rafael Márquez, Lionel Messi, Cristiano Ronaldo, and Andrés Guardado.
+Matthäus was the first outfield player, and second overall after Antonio Carbajal, to appear at five FIFA World Cups (1982, 1986, 1990, 1994 and 1998); he remains one of only seven male players to have done so, along with Antonio Carbajal, Rafael Márquez, Lionel Messi, Cristiano Ronaldo, Andrés Guardado, and Luka Modrić.
 He also won UEFA Euro 1980, and played in the 1984, 1988 and 2000 UEFA European Championships.
 In 1999, aged 38, Matthäus was again voted German Footballer of the Year, having previously won the award in 1990.

 Matthäus is the most capped German player of all time, retiring with a total of 150 appearances (83 for West Germany) in 20 years, and 23 goals.
 Matthäus is a member of the FIFA 100 list of the greatest living football players chosen by Pelé.
 Diego Maradona said of Matthäus, "He is the best rival I've ever had.
 I guess that's enough to define him."

-A versatile and complete player, Matthäus is regarded as one of the greatest midfielders of all time, and was renowned for his perceptive passing, positional sense and well-timed tackling, as well as his powerful shooting.
+Matthäus, a versatile and complete player, is regarded as one of the greatest midfielders of all time.
+He was known for his vision, positional awareness, well-timed tackles, and powerful shooting.
 During his career, he usually played as a box-to-box midfielder, although late in his career he played as a sweeper.

 Early life

-Lothar Herbert Matthäus was born on 21 March 1961 in Erlangen, Bavaria, West Germany, to Heinz (1930–2019) and Katharina (1931–2020) Matthäus.
-His father, who was born in southern Silesia, fled west across the Oder during the Soviet invasion in 1944, then worked as a canteen manager, while his mother worked for Puma.
+Lothar Herbert Matthäus was born on 21 March 1961 in Erlangen, Bavaria, West Germany, to Heinz (1930–2019) and Katharina Matthäus (1931–2020).
+His father, who was born in southern Silesia, fled west across the Oder in 1944 ahead of the Soviet advance into the region, then worked as a canteen manager, while his mother worked for Puma.
 He spent his early playing days in the youth team of 1.
 FC Herzogenaurach, located in a small town in Bavaria close to Nuremberg.